jgrichardson/emergency_and_retirement/README.md

 # Financial analysis for emergency and retirement funds

-This application provides two financial analysis tools:
+This application provides two financial planning tools:

 1: A financial planner for emergencies.
 Users can visualize their current savings and determine if they have enough reserves for an emergency fund.